-This non-interventional PASS will assess the incidence and risk of atrial fibrillation and supraventricular arrhythmia following ABRYSVO among adults 60 years of age and older in the VHA system from earliest date of vaccine availability to 31 May 2026.
+This NI PASS will assess the incidence and risk of atrial fibrillation and supraventricular arrhythmia following ABRYSVO among adults 18 years of age and older in the VHA system from 31 May 2023 to 31 May 2026.
+All analyses will be conducted separately for individuals 18-59 years of age and for those at least 60 years of age.
+Pooled analysis using combined individual-level data from both age groups may be conducted.
 The following retrospective, longitudinal, observational cohort study designs will be implemented:

-- The incidence of atrial fibrillation and supraventricular arrhythmia following administration of ABRYSVO will be assessed in the pre-specified post-vaccination period for each outcome (e.g., 0-3 days for atrial fibrillation). - An internal comparator cohort design (i.e., contemporary control design) will serve as the primary study design and will compare the incidence of atrial fibrillation and supraventricular arrhythmia among those who received ABRYSVO to the incidence in two separate random samples of contemporaneous, index date-matched older adult controls in the VHA system based on information recorded in the VHA database:

-- 1) Primary analysis individuals who were vaccinated with another vaccine (e.g., influenza vaccine or COVID-19 vaccine on the index date (e.g., +/- 30 days); i.e., contemporaneous vaccinated control cohort) - 2) Secondary analysis individuals who were not vaccinated with any vaccine on the index date but had at least one vaccination record in the year prior to the index date (i.e., contemporaneous unvaccinated control cohort) - An SCRI design, which will serve as the secondary study design, will be used to compare the incidence of atrial fibrillation and supraventricular arrhythmia during the post-vaccination risk window (e.g., 0-3 days following vaccination) to the post-vaccination control window (e.g., 4-10 days following vaccination) among ABRYSVO vaccinated individuals. - Medical records review will be conducted as a separate component to validate/adjudicate cases of atrial fibrillation among ABRYSVO vaccinated individuals within the VHA system.
+- The incidence of atrial fibrillation and supraventricular arrhythmia following administration of ABRYSVO will be assessed in the pre-specified post-vaccination period for each outcome (eg, 0-3 days for atrial fibrillation). - An internal comparator cohort design (ie, contemporary control design) will serve as the primary study design and will compare the incidence of atrial fibrillation and supraventricular arrhythmia among those who received ABRYSVO to the incidence in two separate random samples of contemporaneous, index date-matched controls in the VHA system based on information recorded in the VHA database: - 1) Primary analysis individuals who were vaccinated with another vaccine (eg, influenza vaccine or Coronavirus Disease 19 (COVID-19) vaccine on the index date (eg, +/- 30 days); ie, contemporaneous vaccinated control cohort) - 2) Secondary analysis individuals who were not vaccinated with any vaccine on the index date but had at least one vaccination record in the year prior to the index date (ie, contemporaneous unvaccinated control cohort) - An self-controlled risk interval (SCRI) design, which will serve as the secondary study design, will be used to compare the incidence of atrial fibrillation and supraventricular arrhythmia during the post-vaccination risk window (eg, 0-3 days following vaccination) to the post-vaccination control window (eg, 4-10 days following vaccination) among ABRYSVO vaccinated individuals. - Medical records review will be conducted as a separate component to validate/adjudicate cases of atrial fibrillation among ABRYSVO vaccinated individuals within the VHA system.